Lessons on Freedom.

 Sometimes I forget just how much generosity it takes to simply be ourselves.

 We moderate, regulate, and over compensate to be something.
 What?
 It is likely if we were asked in that moment, of trying and changing and compensating, what we were aiming for, we would not know.
-More like that, less like this, or just this, only in this other way.
-We find ourselves contorting around an endless road of participation in something that has neither a means nor an end in the truth of who we really are or even aspire to be.

 It takes a deep sense of giving to openly allow ourselves to surrender to the truth of where we are, when where we are is not close to the potential of where we would dream to be.
-It is an omnipresent need in the times when what we are capable of creating does not meet our idealism of creativity.
-When connections falter, ideals break and time passes to quickly.

 So we stumble, and fall.
 We fail.
 We get rejected.
 We don’t meet our own expectations.
 As we stumble, we remember the dark teacher that pushed us down.
 As we fall, we remember the one that took the ground from below us as we slept.
 Confronted by rejection we feel our hearts weep for the time we didn’t ask but were taught, too young, too soon, the feeling of neglect.